 Scenically breathtaking with stunning birdlife, the Andes conjure up a mouth-watering birding feast.
 Soaring Andean Condors above high peaks in clear blue skies and Diademed Sandpiper-Plovers on mineral-rich bogs with the sound of Seedsnipe echoing in the valley.
 These are the magical experiences of this trip.
 In just few days we shall visit, not only the high Puna grasslands but also the arid Pacific coast with its endemic species, the stunning Lauca National Park and fit in a Humboldt Current pelagic trip and look for the critically endangered Chilean Woodstar.

-This tour is limited to 6 participants with one leader.
+This tour is limited to a group of 6 to 10 participants with one tour leader.

 Pre-Tour: Easter Island or Robinson Crusoe Island